Bjournaux/SeaFreeze/Python/lbftd/README.md

 __**For developers**__:

+When adding a new spline representation, which includes fields defined in MatLab, be sure that it includes the following fields, which are required to calculate several thermodynamic variables.
+- _MW_: molecular weight.
+Required by _mus_, _muw_, _Vm_, _Cpm_, _phi_, _aw_, _gam_, _Vex_, _Gex_.
+  - for a 2D (pure substance) spline, this is a float giving the molecular weight of the substance.
+If not provided for a 2D spline, the molecular weight of water will be used.
+  - for a 3D (simple solution) spline, this is an array-like object with two floats, the first giving the molecular weight of the solvent and the second the molecular weight of the solute.
+Evaluation will fail if any dependent tdv is requested and the values are not provided.
+- _cutoff_: used for calculating apparent values.
+Should be a scalar float representing the lowest concentration.
+       Generally set to .0002, but NOT by default.
+Required by _Cpa_, _phi_, _aw_, _Va_, _Vex_, _Gex_.

 To add a new thermodynamic variable (TDV), all of the following should be done.
 This list may not be comprehensive.
 -  New variables cannot be named PTM, P, T, or M, as those symbols are reserved for the input.